-(d) Plant and equipment
+(d) Property, plant and equipment

-Each class of plant and equipment is carried at cost or fair value less, where applicable, any accumulated depreciation and impairment.
+Each class of property, plant and equipment is carried at cost or fair value less, where applicable, any accumulated depreciation and impairment.

 Items of property, plant and equipment acquired for significantly less than fair value have been recorded at the acquisition date fair value.